telecasteren/foodiegram/docs/TO-DO.md

 **Feed**

-- Sort logic for sorting by parameters
+- Sort logic for sorting by parameters on feed and profile

 **Profile**